huggingface/transformers/.github/PULL_REQUEST_TEMPLATE.md

 ## Who can review?

 Anyone in the community is free to review the PR once the tests have passed.
-Feel free to tag members/contributors which may be interested in your PR.
+Feel free to tag members/contributors who may be interested in your PR.

 <!-- Your PR will be replied to more quickly if you can figure out the right person to tag with @